TimothyJones/trecresults/README.md

 ``` go
 func (r ResultList) RenameRun(newName string)
 ```
-This function renames all results in this run.
-Useful for giving a run a new name after manipulation
+This function renames all results in this list.
+Useful for giving a run a new name after manipulation.